Beware Career Advice from Family During the Holidays

 That’s because our profession is very difficult to understand, for those who don’t live the #actorslife.
 We toil and sweat for many years for little pay.
 Big opportunities are few and far between.

 Here are a few key things to consider when being confronted by doubting family members this holiday season:

 That’s not to say that they are stupid.
 It just means, people who don’t live the #actorslife can’t possibly understand the struggle.
+Career advice from someone who doesn’t understand your career should always be taken with a grain of salt.

-*Career advice from family members is often self-serving.
-That is, advice from family members about your career is often designed for you to fulfill *their* vision for your life, rather than *your* vision for your life.
+Instead, advice from family members about your career is often designed for you to fulfill their vision for your life, rather than your vision for your life.

-*Career advice from family is often flawed.
-Remember: people who don’t understand your dreams can’t tell you how to make them come true.
+Remember: People who don’t understand your dreams can’t tell you how to make them come true, can they?

 In other words, they miss you!
 Their advice will naturally be shaped by a longing to see you as often as they used to.

 For instance, they’re recommendation that you move back home and get a job might be self-serving; having more to do with their desire to be nearer to you than their desire to see you get a traditional job.

 Of course, this kind of self-serving advice is especially true if you are an older actor and your parents are eager for you to start a family and produce grandchildren for them to play with and spoil.
 But, again, it’s important to remember that this advice, while well-meaning is also, self-serving.
 It serves their interests, not yours.